Getting Things Done - GTD

 avatar

-Commented almost 10 years ago Roger Schmidt
+Commented over 10 years ago Roger Schmidt

 My congrats, Francisco.
 That's a pretty nice tool, very well documented, and intuitive!